Vashar20/vshariati.com/content/authors/admin/_index.md

     date_start: 2012-01-01
     date_end: '2016-01-01'
     summary: |2-
-      - Pan and core genome analysis
+      - Pan and core genome analysis in microorganisms
       - Algorithms for the identification and annotation of genetic variants
       - Bioinformatics support for research projects
       - Data mining, comparative genomics
-      - Transcriptome Analysis
-      - Population genetics
+      - Train and mentor students and researchers for NGS data analysis

   - position: Research Assistant